How to Connect Claude with GoHighLevel MCP in 2026

 1. Pipeline Cleanup at Scale

-Tell Claude: “Find all opportunities that haven’t moved in 30 days and aren’t tagged ‘cold’.
-Add a ‘Stuck Deal’ tag and put them in the re-engagement workflow.”
+“Find all opportunities that haven’t moved in 30 days and aren’t tagged ‘cold’.
+Add a ‘Stuck Deal’ tag.”
+Manual time: 2 to 4 hours.
+Claude MCP time: seconds.

-“For every new GHL contact tagged ‘Premium’, create a folder in Google Drive named after them, generate a welcome PDF, and send it via Gmail with their first onboarding steps.”
+With GHL + Google Drive + Gmail MCP servers connected, one prompt can replace a 5-zap Zapier chain: “For every new GHL contact tagged ‘Premium’, create a folder in Drive, generate a welcome PDF, and send it via Gmail.”

 The Honest Take on Claude with GHL